Sex Robot Industry [New 2024 Data]

 The visual representation of the growth of attention in scientific studies.
 The percentage on the dependent axis is the relative percentage of times “sex robot” is mentioned in peer-reviewed papers.

-Comparing the increase from the spike of public attention on sexual robotic companions (see the Search Trend graph underneath) in 2018 to 2022 the increase in a relative number of peer-reviewed studies published that are concerned with “sex robots” have increased by 1,811%.
+Comparing the increase from the spike of public attention on sexual robotic companions (see the Search Trend graph underneath) in 2018 to 2022 the increase in a relative number of peer-reviewed studies published that are concerned with “sex robots” has increased by 1,811%.

 References